krlawrence/graph/sample-data/README.md

 ## Latest data

 The two files `air-routes-latest.graphml` and `air-routes-small-latest.graphml` contain additional routes and airports added since the original version was uploaded.
 They are provided in case anyone wants to experiment with some more recent data.
-The latest data set adds 129 additional airports and 7,132 additional routes to the original `air-routes.graphml` data set.
+The latest data set adds 130 airports and 7,237 routes to the original `air-routes.graphml` data set.

 ## Additional formats